|

 off his watch cap he looked like he had his finger stuck in a wall socket.

-"Don't you pay attention in class," Johnny said.
+in class," Johnny said.
 "In religion class

 yesterday she was going on and on and on about her religious vocation and